• Skip to main content

 The three tiny volcanic islands just off the west coast of Puñihuil are the only known shared breeding place in the world for Humbolt and Magellan penguins.
 And, getting there is half the fun, the process comparable to our penguin visit in Isla Damas.

 Despite the choppy water and pelting rain, the boat was surprisingly smooth.
-Waddling uphill, jumping down, or diving into the sea, they are adorable birds.
+The penguins are adorable birds whether waddling uphill, jumping down, or diving into the sea.

 Magellanic and Humboldt penguins in Chile. photo by Sarah Albom